 - Innovation and Leadership (NHL Hogeschool)

 - Retail and Small Business Management (Stenden University of Applied Sciences)

 Sports is encouraged in Holland and it is also taught at university level.
 Basically the course includes everything from practical knowledge to theory classes.
-Doing these courses one can learn about physical fitness, coaching, therapy and a blend of other subjects too that are focussed on sport sciences.
+Doing these courses one can learn about physical fitness, coaching, therapy and a blend of other subjects too that are focused on sports sciences.
 With cricket, football and other sports taking a league of its own, you will find that there are a plethora of options to take up here.
 Following given list of Sports Schools.

 - VU University Amsterdam

 - Hogeschool Van Amsterdam